See Also: The Last Prophecy - The Cathar Prophecy of 2021

 Angels are usually depicted with wings.Â

-In French, Heaven is called 'ciel' and Christmas is called 'Noel' from Latin 'natalis,' meaning birth.
-The full word would probably mean the birth of El (God).
+In French, Heaven is called "ciel" and Christmas is called "Noel," meaning "birth of El."

-The French pronoun 'nous' means 'we' or 'us' in English.
-The same word means 'mind' in Greek and refers variously to the intellect, the intelligence, the intuition, or the mind's eye. ("Nous."
+The word "nous" means "mind" in Greek and refers variously to the intellect, the intelligence, the intuition, or the mind's eye. ("Nous."
 Wikipedia, Wikimedia Foundation, 30 June 2024, https://en.wikipedia.org/wiki/Nous.).Â

-En-light-enment is associated with the truth and comes through realizations.
-These are often at the root of scientific breakthroughs and profound and liberating understanding of oneself and life.
+En-light-enment is associated with light and the truth and comes through realizations, which are often at the root of scientific breakthroughs and liberating understandings of oneself and life.
 They free us from slavery to the physical world (diseases, poverty, etc.) and the prison of ignorance (falsehoods, taboos, religious dogmas, etc.).
 Epiphanies are realizations or little bits of clarity, truth, or enlightenment.
-Science, in as much as it pursues the truth, would be the religion of the Spirit.Â
+Science, in as much as it pursues the truth, would be sort of the religion of the Spirit.Â

 The Holy Spirit has a strong connection with light in Christianity.
 At times it is called the source of light or the lord of light (examples, hymntime.com, blessedcatholicmom.com, humnary.com).
 In French, the Spirit is often referred to as Dieu de Lumiere (God of Light).